 A USDA Home Loan is a 100% financing home loan with no down payment required.
 While this type of mortgage is guaranteed by the USDA, the USDA cannot issue out the loan.
 They are simply guaranteeing it, which means that they promise that the mortgage will not default by taking responsibility for 10%.
 This decreases the risk associated with issuing a loan without collecting any down payment.
 A USDA Home Loan can only be obtained by an approved lender.

-Besides not requiring a down payment of any kind, a USDA Loan offers other mortgage benefits for its homeowners.
+Besides not requiring a down payment of any kind, the USDA loan program offers other mortgage benefits for its homebuyers.
 The borrower can choose either a 15 or 30 year term with a fixed interest rate that is comparable to the market.
 One would automatically think that because a USDA Loan does not require a down payment and also accepts lower credit scores, the interest rate would be incredibly high, but that is not the case.
 Due to strong government backing, the interest rates that come with this type of loan are competitive.

 Since a USDA Loan does not require the borrower to have perfect credit, more aspiring homeowners are able to qualify for this type of loan.
-You can have less than perfect credit and those with a credit of at least 640 can get streamlined processing, meaning that there is less paperwork and time taken out of the mortgage process, which makes it easier for both the lender and the borrower.
-There is technically no minimum credit score required for a USDA Loan, but there are the perks of time-saved and less effort involved if you qualify for it.
+You can have less than perfect credit history and those with a credit of at least 640 can get streamlined processing, meaning that there is less paperwork and time taken out of the mortgage process, which makes it easier for both the lender and the borrower.
+There is technically no minimum credit score required for this type of mortgage loan, but there are the perks of time-saved and less effort involved if you qualify for it.

 USDA Guaranteed Home Loan Eligibility Requirements: The Location